kostanzhoglo/better_stronger_flexier/README.md

 --Change directory back into main folder.  "cd ../"

---Migrate the database with "rake db:Migrate"
+--Migrate the database with "rake db:migrate"

 --Seed the database (to see example data) with "rake db:seed"